docker/docs/content/manuals/desktop/use-desktop/container.md

 The integrated terminal:

-- Persists your session and **Debug mode** setting if you navigate to another part of the Docker Dashboard and then return.
+- Persists your session and **Debug mode** setting if you navigate to another part of the Docker Desktop Dashboard and then return.
 - Supports copy, paste, search, and clearing your session.
 - When not using debug mode, it automatically detects the default user for a running container from the image's Dockerfile.
 If no user is specified, or